Flowpack/Flowpack.GoogleApiClient/README.md

 Set your application name in your `Settings.yaml` like this:

     Flowpack:
       GoogleApiClient:
         applicationName: 'My app'

 ## Usage

-Add an `Objects.yaml` to your packages `Configuration` folder with the following content and adapt to your service name:
+Add an `Objects.yaml` to your package's `Configuration` folder with the following content and adapt to your service name:

     Vendor\Package\Service\MyGoogleService:
       arguments: